5. What is the best approach to problems?

 Many companies have had the experience of having a salesperson perform poorly in a certain territory, complaining that "the market is saturated".
 Take that person off the territory, put someone else on it, and sales take off.

-It takes 4 positive actions or comments to make up for one negative action or comment.
-Honestly, it takes much more work to remain positive than negative.
-Negativity in the work environment can spread like a cancer.
+It takes much more work to remain positive than negative.
+Negativity in the work environment can spread like cancer.
 It starts with one member and quickly moves to other members until the whole office or company is infected.
 Obstacles will always be a permanent fixture of everyday life, but the bright side is there are ways around them.
 Satisfaction comes from being victorious over those obstacles.

 Years ago I had a customer tell me that he was going to leave and go to a competitor.
 When I asked why he told me all the things that were wrong with my company.
 After he told me I realized that I was the one who told him all those things.
 A good lesson about saying something negative about your own company - it will always come back to bite you.